-There is one other thing that would need to be true if the scribe were based on Paul’s writings about himself.
-The scribe would need a motive to remain persistently reluctant to share his face-to-face encounter with Jesus.
+One other thing should be true if the scribe were based on Paul’s writings about himself.
+The scribe should have a motive to remain reluctant later on to share his face-to-face encounter with Jesus.

-They reasoned with themselves, saying, “If we should say, ‘From heaven;’ he will say, ‘Why then did you not believe him?’
+They [the officials] reasoned with themselves, saying, “If we should say, ‘From heaven;’ he will say, ‘Why then did you not believe him?’
 (Mark 11:31)

-The scribe plainly thinks Jesus’ teachings are ‘from heaven,’ but nevertheless doesn’t follow Jesus.
-For the scribe to tell the story later would be to expose himself to questions about why, thinking as he did, he didn’t join.
-So, too, if Paul had ever met Jesus in the flesh, under any circumstances.
+The scribe recognizes that Jesus’ teachings are ‘from heaven,’ but he doesn’t follow Jesus.
+If the scribe were to tell the story later, he would expose himself to questions about why, thinking as he did, he didn’t join.
+So, too, if Paul had ever met Jesus in the flesh.
 Apart from a general admission about the difficulty of doing what he knows he should (Romans 7:15ff.), better for Paul to stay on message that status within the movement depends only on a commision from the risen Jesus,

 Therefore we know no one after the flesh from now on.
 Even though we have known Christ after the flesh, yet now we know him so no more. ~ 2 Corinthians 5:16

 Mark’s Gospel is sometimes portrayed as “partisan,” favoring Paul over Jesus’ disciples.
-This is an odd accusation in light of Mark’s Peter being such a well-loved, much-copied, and sympathetic character.
+This is an odd accusation in light of Mark’s Peter being such a sympathetic, well-loved and much-copied character.